binded/meterstream/README.md

 Transform stream that emits a `MeterStream.OverflowError` error if it has read more than `maxBytes` bytes.

-Note: the readable side of the transform will likely emit less than `maxBytes` of data if the OverflowError is thrown.
-That's because Node.js transform streams can't both push data and emit an error (afaik).
+Note: if more than `maxBytes` is read, the transform will ensure that exactly `maxBytes` have been flushed to the readable side before emitting the OverflowError.

 ## Install